SamsungSAILMontreal/ForestDiffusion/README.md

 ## R library

-The code for the R package is in the R-package folder.
 You can install the R package in R using:
 ```
 install.packages("devtools") # do once if not already installed
 devtools::install_github("SamsungSAILMontreal/ForestDiffusion/R-Package/ForestDiffusion")
 ```

 Please see the [documentation](https://raw.githubusercontent.com/SamsungSAILMontreal/ForestDiffusion/master/R-Package/Documentation.pdf) and [a vignette with examples](https://htmlpreview.github.io/?https://github.com/SamsungSAILMontreal/ForestDiffusion/master/R-Package/Vignette.html) for guidance.
+The source code for the R package is in the R-package folder.
 The rest of the README is specific to the Python library.

 ## Install the Python library